journalprivacyconfidentiality/jpc-docs/ojs/website-static-journal-policies.md

 ## Open Access Policy

 The Journal is Open Access.
 No fee is charged to view, download, or print articles.
 There is no print edition.
 The online edition has **ISSN 2575-8527**, and is available at the website [https://journalprivacyconfidentiality.org/](https://journalprivacyconfidentiality.org/).
 Readers may [subscribe to the Journal via a notification system](https://journalprivacyconfidentiality.org/index.php/jpc/information/readers).

 ## Publishing schedule

-The Journal strives for two publications per year, dependent on submissions of sufficient quality.
+The Journal strives for three publications per year, dependent on submissions of sufficient quality.
 In addition, the Journal publishes special issues on certain topics, such as the [Theory and Practice of Differential Privacy (TPDP) workshops](https://tpdp.journalprivacyconfidentiality.org/).

 ## Peer review process